subhashsautiyal/jenkins-docker-2/README.md

 how to Deploying ReactJS Docker Container in ubuntu via jenkins

 # About Task:
-In this Task we are going to use the *Different machine* for jenkins and Deployment the Host(Where our code will store & Run)
+In this Task we are going to use the *Different machine* for jenkins and Deployment the Host